IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Size

-You could control the size and spacing of the Calendar inner elements by changing its `size` property.
-The default `size` value is `large`.
+You could control the size and spacing of the Calendar inner elements by changing its `Size` property.
+The default `Size` value is `large`.

 <code-view style="height: 520px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"